Cuba's team goalkeeper resigns from the call-up due to fears of new immigration laws in the U.S.

 The President of the United States, Donald Trump, signed a presidential proclamation last Wednesday that imposes new travel restrictions on citizens from several countries, including Cuba, citing "risks to national security."

-The measure completely prohibits entry into the United States for citizens from 12 countries, including Afghanistan, Iran, Somalia, and Yemen.
+The measure completely prohibits entry into the United States for citizens of 12 countries, including Afghanistan, Iran, Somalia, and Yemen.

-At the same time, it imposes partial restrictions on individuals from seven countries, including Cuba, along with Venezuela, Turkmenistan, Laos, Burundi, Sierra Leone, and Togo.
+At the same time, it imposes partial restrictions on individuals from seven nations, including Cuba, as well as Venezuela, Turkmenistan, Laos, Burundi, Sierra Leone, and Togo.

 Regarding the Cuban case, it states that the island "is a state sponsor of terrorism.
 The Government of Cuba does not cooperate or share sufficient law enforcement information with the United States.
 Historically, Cuba has refused to accept the return of its deportable nationals.
-According to the Overstay Report, Cuba had a B-1/B-2 visa overstay rate of 7.69% and an F, M, and J visa overstay rate of 18.75%."
+According to the Overstay Report, Cuba had a B-1/B-2 visa overstay rate of 7.69% and an overstay rate of 18.75% for F, M, and J visas."

-"Therefore, the entry into the United States of Cuban citizens as immigrants and as non-immigrants under the visa categories B-1, B-2, B-1/B-2, F, M, and J is suspended," adds the presidential order.
+"Therefore, the entry of Cuban citizens into the United States is suspended as immigrants and as non-immigrants under the visa categories B-1, B-2, B-1/B-2, F, M, and J," adds the presidential order.

 It emphasizes that "consular officials must reduce the validity of any other non-immigrant visa issued to Cuban citizens to the extent permitted by law."

-The White House specified that the partial restrictions allow certain exceptions for legal permanent residents in the U.S., individuals with valid visas, applicants for visas in specific categories, and individuals whose entry is deemed to be in the national interest.
+The White House specified that the partial restrictions allow for certain exceptions for legal permanent residents in the U.S., individuals with valid visas, applicants for visas in specific categories, and individuals whose entry is considered to be in the national interest.

 Filed under: